Where to Sell Used Items in Colombia Without Paying a Commission

 1. Bad or too few photos

 In Colombia, the buyer wants to see the item from several angles before even asking.
-A single poorly lit photo makes people assume there is something not being shown.
-Minimum three photos: front, detail of the condition, and one showing the real context (the furniture in the space, the phone with the screen on).
+A single poorly lit photo makes people assume that something is being hidden.
+At least three photos: front, detail of the condition, and one showing the actual context (the piece of furniture in the room, the phone with the screen turned on).

 2. Not specifying the neighborhood

-"Medellín" doesn't say anything useful.
-"Laureles" already helps.
+"Medellin" doesn't say anything useful.
+"Laureles" helps.
 "Estadio Sector — Laureles" is ideal.
-Appliance and furniture buyers filter by proximity because moving a refrigerator has a real freight cost.
+Appliance and furniture buyers filter by proximity because moving a fridge has a real shipping cost.

 3. Inflated price without logic